ryanw1932/resume-semantic-search/README.md

 Performs similarity search based on user queries
 Uses local LLM inference (Ollama / Llama 3) to avoid external APIs

 Designed to simulate real-world search systems used in recruiting, knowledge retrieval, and recommendation engines.
+Good for data privacy too.

+It's currently set to my name, so change it if you want to use your resume.